keitaroyamada/Rgrains/README.md

 ## Methods

+## Requirements
+### CUI version and GUI version (matlab app)

+### GUI version (executable file)

 ## Install
 The Rgrains has three versions: CUI and GUI(exective format and matapp format).
+### CUI version
+1. Download all files in this repository
+2. After unzipped, add downloaded repository to the matlab path.

+### GUI version (matlab app)
+1. Download installer file from releases.
+2. Install from "Apps" tab in the Matlab.

+### GUI version (executable file)
+1. Download the executable file from Releases.
+2. Follow the wizard to install.

 ## Usage
 The Rgrains has three versions: CUI and GUI(exective format and matapp format).
 Rgains is encapsulated by object-oriented.
 Both versions depend on this encapsulated core process of "rcalculator".
 The usage of each version is as follows.